Table of Contents

 With proper medical treatment and rehabilitation, most hamstring strains will heal within a few weeks.
 However, it is important to give your hamstring extra care during this time to prevent further injury.

-Avoid activities that put stress on the hamstring muscles, and be sure to stretch and strengthen the hamstrings and surrounding soft tissue on a regular basis.
+Avoid activities that put stress on the hamstring muscles, and be sure to stretch and strengthen the hamstrings and surrounding soft tissue regularly.
 With some patience and care, your hamstring will soon be as good as new.